 - A. Resignation: A resignation shall be classified as any situation in which an employee voluntarily leaves his/her employment with Fannin County and the separation does not fall into one of the other categories.
-Employees who are resigning should submit a written notice of resignation to his/her supervisor.
-All notices shall be sent to the Auditor's Office to retain in master employment file. - B. Retirement: A retirement shall be any situation in which an employee meets the requirements to collect benefits under the County's retirement program and voluntarily elects to leave employment with the County to do so.
+Employees who are resigning should submit a written notice of resignation to his/her supervisor. - B. Retirement: A retirement shall be any situation in which an employee meets the requirements to collect benefits under the County's retirement program and voluntarily elects to leave employment with the County to do so.
 An employee who is retiring should notify his/her supervisor of that intent at least 30 days prior to the actual retirement date to help prevent delays in starting the payment of retirement benefits. - C. Dismissal: A dismissal shall be any involuntary separation of employment that does not fall into one of the other categories of separation.
 Fannin County is an "at will" employer and a supervisor may dismiss an employee at any time for any legal reason or no reason, with or without notice.

-Any dismissal must be reported to the Auditor's Office so appropriate dismissal paperwork may be completed.
-Any documentation (original) associated with a dismissal should be forwarded to the Auditor's Office for retention in the employees master employment file. - D. Reduction in Force: An employee shall be separated from employment because of a reduction in force when his/her position is abolished or when there is a lack of funds to support the position or there is a lack of work to justify the position. - E. Disability: A separation for disability shall be any situation in which the employee is unable to perform the duties of his/her job for physical or mental reasons.
-Any documentation (original) associated with a separation for a disability should be forwarded to the Auditor's Office for retention in the employees' medical file. - F. Death: A separation by death shall occur when an individual dies while currently employed by the County.
+- D. Reduction in Force: An employee shall be separated from employment because of a reduction in force when his/her position is abolished or when there is a lack of funds to support the position or there is a lack of work to justify the position. - E. Disability: A separation for disability shall be any situation in which the employee is unable to perform the duties of his/her job for physical or mental reasons. - F. Death: A separation by death shall occur when an individual dies while currently employed by the County.
 If an employee dies while still employed by the County, their designated beneficiary or estate shall receive all earned pay and payable benefits.

 Any separation that does not fall into one of the categories outlined shall be designated as "other" and the supervisor shall provide details of the nature of the separation for the personnel records.
-All department heads/supervisors shall be responsible for notifying the County Judge and Auditor's Office as soon as an employee announces his/her intent to resign.
+All department heads/supervisors shall be responsible for notifying the County Judge and Treasurer's Office as soon as an employee announces his/her intent to resign.